XaviArnaus/pitxu/README.md

 ### Sound
 - From Piper 1.2.0 to 1.3.0 the API for `sintetize_stream_raw()` changed to `sintentize()` and the subsequent loop a bit as well.
 - I did lot of tinkering in the underlying Linux (Debian/RaspberryOS) system to make the sound to work (ALSA, USB dongle, PulseAudio) that I don't know what actually makes it to play and record.
 I've dropped some test commands in [/bin](./bin/) for the next time.
+I remember that I deactivated the sound from the boot/ `config.txt`, in a wish to properly select the output device over the USB Audio.
 - Volume should be the next thing to polish.
 - Some cricks and noise mostli at the beginning and end of the play

+### Display
+- Must activate the SPI interface from `sudo raspi-config`
+- Getting very stuck with the display saying `waveshare_epd.epd2in13_V4 e-Paper busy` ...
+The HAT was connected with the header in thw wrong way.
+Didn't help

 # Resources